sebastiansulinski/laravel-routes/README.md

 }
 ```

-and perhaps another one for the `Contact` page / form with submission:
+and perhaps another one for the `Contact` Controller with form submission method:

 ```
-// app/Http/Routes/Collections/Front/News.php
+// app/Http/Routes/Collections/Front/Contact.php

 namespace App\Http\Routes\Collections\Front;